microsoft/fluentui/packages/react-components/react-persona/Spec.md

   - _Touch_
     - Doesn't interact with touch.
   - _Screen readers_
-    - It first focuses on the coin and then goes through each text line available.
+    - It first focuses on the media and then goes through each text line available.

 ## Accessibility